simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     GetCertificate.Invoke(getCertificateInvokeArgs, certInvokeOptions)
 ```

-In the end we can create the CloudFront distribution with the certificate, the S3 alias host domain and the S3 bucket as origin:
+Finally, we can create the CloudFront distribution with the certificate, the S3 alias host domain, and the S3 bucket as the origin:

 ```fsharp
 let cloudFrontDistribution =